flyakon/CloudMattingGAN/readme.md

 The detection and removal of cloud in remote sensing images are essential for earth observation applications.
 Most previous methods consider cloud detection as a pixel-wise semantic segmentation process (cloud v.s. background), which inevitably leads to a category-ambiguity problem when dealing with semi-transparent clouds.
 In this project, we re-examine the cloud detection under a totally different point of view, i.e. to formulate it as a mixed energy separation process between foreground and background images, which can be equivalently implemented under an image matting paradigm with a clear physical significance.
 We further propose a generative adversarial framework where the training of our model neither requires any pixel-wise ground truth reference nor any additional user interactions.
 Our model consists of three networks, a cloud generator G, a cloud discriminator D, and a cloud matting network F, where G and D aim to generate realistic and physically meaningful cloud images by adversarial training, and F learns to predict the cloud reflectance and attenuation.

+![Overview](fig/overview.png)

 In this repository, we implement the training and testing of the cloud matting model with tensorflow and also release the dataset we used in our paper.
-With the code, you can try on your own dataset by following the instructions below.
+With the code, you can also try on your own dataset by following the instructions below.

-![Overview](fig/overview.png)

 # Requirements